How to Buy

 We make it easy to buy at auction

-We offer works by renowned and emerging artists, desired designers and makers across diverse genres.
 We are also the go-to auction company for unique estate and specially curated auctions.
-Every item offered is carefully researched, catalogued and presented and our specialists are pleased to provide further information including condition reports when desired.
+Every item offered is carefully researched, catalogued and presented, and our specialists are always pleased to provide further information including condition reports when desired.

 Find Out About Our Auctions

-Our website allows you to search for specific items, artists or genres.
+Our website allows you to search for specific items, artists or artworks.

-Sign up for our email alerts to find out about upcoming auctions and events and ensure you never miss another auction.
+Sign up for our email alerts to find out about upcoming auctions and events and to ensure that you never miss another auction.

 Our bidding platform provides a convenient and secure method to buy at auction.

-Once registered, you can place online bids anytime up to the noted end time for the desired lot.
+Once your account has been created, you can place online bids anytime up until the end time for the desired lot.

 Payment & Getting Your Purchased Item(s) Home